cgguia04/mock-galaxy-catalog/README.md

 # Generating Mock Galaxy Catalogs

- This project computes the matter power spectrum $P(k, z)$ using CLASS (via `classy`) for multiple cosmological models — including Planck 2018 ΛCDM and a DESI DR2–inspired $w_0w_a$ dark energy model.
-It outputs power spectra across redshifts and visualizes how structure grows over time.
+ This project computes the matter power spectrum $P(k, z)$ using CLASS (via `classy`) for two cosmological models — Planck 2018 ΛCDM and a DESI DR2–inspired $w_0w_a$ dark energy model.
+It outputs the power spectra of Gaussian fields and galaxy fields after bias expansion.
+These can respectively be compared with the standard power spectra from CLASS and CLASS-PT.

  ---